mhamano/advanced-analytics-toolbox/docs/analysis/decision_tree.md

   2. Load the downloaded file into a new Qlik Sense app.
   3. Place [Advanced Analytics Toolbox] extension on a sheet and select [Classification] > [Decision tree] for [Analysis Type]
   4. Select [ID] for a dimension.
-  5. We are adding t datasets for clustering.
+  5. We are adding 5 datasets for clustering.
 Press [+] button to add measure button, and select the following fields for the first measure as a response variable to be predicted.
 The item "churn" contains categorical values ("yes" and "no") no numerical values, so make sure that you selected "(churn)", not "Sum(churn)".

     * (churn)